dalaoshe/React-Multi-Cropper/README.md

 ### newcropbox
 - Type:`Function`
 - Default:`null`

-A callback function of event `newcropbox`
+- Desc: A callback function of event `newcropbox`, happen when a cropbox has been created

 ### cropboxchange
 - Type:`Function`
 - Default:`null`

-A callback function of event `cropboxchange`
+- Desc: A callback function of event `cropboxchange`, happen when the actived cropbox changed

 ### destroycropbox
 - Type:`Function`
 - Default:`null`

-A callback function of event `destroycropbox`
+- Desc: A callback function of event `destroycropbox`, happen when a cropbox has been destroyed

-### cropboxchange
+### buildover
 - Type:`Function`
 - Default:`null`

-A callback function of event `cropboxchange`
+- Desc: A callback function of event `buildover`, happen when the cropper built and ready for create cropbox

 ### renderCropBox
 - Type:`Function`
 - Params:
   - datas:
     - type: `Array of cropboxdata object`
-  array of all cropboxdatas
+    - desc: array of all cropboxdatas
   - images:
     - type: `Array of cropbox dom`
-  array of all cropboxs preview dom
+    - desc: array of all cropboxs preview dom
   - params:
     - type: `Object`
-  the params props of this component
+    - desc: the params props of this component
 - Default:`null`

-A custom function to render cropbox data info
+- Desc: A custom function to render cropbox data info

 ### params
 - Type: `Object`
 - Default: `null`

-A params provided by user for custom function
+- Desc: A params provided by you for renderCropbox function

 ## Support Methods

 ### destroyCropBoxByIndex
+- Params:
   - index:
     - type: `int`
-    index of the cropbox to be destroy
+    - desc: index of the cropbox to be destroy

-Destroy the cropbox in cropboxs array by its index
+- Desc: Destroy the cropbox in cropboxs array by its index

 ### activeCropBoxByIndex
 - Params:
   - index:
     - type: `int`
-    index of the cropbox to be active
+    - desc:index of the cropbox to be active

-Active the cropbox in cropboxs array by its index
+- Desc: Active the cropbox in cropboxs array by its index

 ### createCropBox
-- Params: no params

-Active the cropbox in cropboxs array by its index
+- Desc: Active the cropbox in cropboxs array by its index

 ### setNowCropperBoxData
 - Params:
   - data:
     - type:`Object of cropboxdata`
+    - desc:position data array to set

-Set the cropboxdata of actived cropbox
+- Desc: Set the cropboxdata of actived cropbox

 ##For Developer
 ### Source Code